How to buy solar panels Is solar PV a good investment?

 Expected payback time: 12-13 years for a £7,000 3.5kWp system

-Find out more about how the Feed-in Tariff works and what the rates are in our dedicated guide to the Feed-in Tariff.
+Find out more about how the FIT works and what the rates are in our dedicated guide to the Feed-in Tariff.